 When the discovery phase is over and you start designing the dashboard, don’t forget about the essentials, whether you’re a designer or an IoT product owner:

 - Your component selection should depend on the device’s purpose.

 - Don’t make a heavy design that harms the user experience.

 - Choose a form of data visualization based on the type of data you provide.

 - Keep your target audience in mind while considering the position of components.

 - Consider the context in which your product will be used when picking a color palette.

 Many nuances of design depend on the industry and development peculiarities, and sometimes you just can’t predict what may go wrong without advice from an expert.
-If you’re looking for a team of professionals to help you with your IoT solution, from hardware development to dashboard UI design, visit our contact page or reach out to Slavic Voitovych, Head of IoT Business Development at Lemberg.
+If you’re looking for a team of professionals to help you with your IoT solution, from hardware development to dashboard UI design, visit our contact page and reach out to our experts.